IDU-CVLab/COV19D_2nd/README.md

 # COV19D_2nd
 [![DOI:10.48550/arXiv.2111.11191](http://img.shields.io/badge/DOI-10.1101/2021.01.08.425840-B31B1B.svg)](https://arxiv.org/abs/2207.00259)

-The project includes working on a chest CT-scan series of images to develop an automated algorithm for COVID-19 detection, via [ECCV 2022 Workshop: AI-enabled Medical Image Analysis – Digital Pathology & Radiology/COVID19 - 2nd COV19D Competition](https://mlearn.lincoln.ac.uk/eccv-2022-ai-mia/).
+The project includes working on a chest CT-scan series of images to develop an automated algorithm for COVID-19 detection, via [ECCV 2022 Workshop: AI-enabled Medical Image Analysis – Digital Pathology & Radiology/COVID19 - 2nd COV19D Competition](https://mlearn.lincoln.ac.uk/eccv-2022-ai-mia/). <br/>
+The method proposed is a transfer learning model (Xception model) with a modified output for taking the diagnosis decision of the slices.
+Hyparperameters tuning was also used.

 To replicate the codes, the following must be noted:
 1. To run the code properly you would need a training set of images and a validation set of images.